Meltable Season is coming! Get the full meltable products list.

 What is the difference between a brand audit and an SEO audit?

 An SEO audit focuses specifically on the technical and content factors that affect your search engine rankings.
 A brand audit is much broader.
-While it includes an SEO component, it also examines your brand strategy, visual identity, customer perception, and overall user experience across all channels.
-This complete step by step process for an ecommerce brand audit and roadmap covers both.
+While it includes an SEO component, it also examines your brand strategy, visual identity, customer perception, social media presence, analytics health, and overall user experience across all channels.
+This complete step-by-step process for an ecommerce brand audit and roadmap covers both.

 Can I do a brand audit myself?